Automated Image Clipping and Cropping for Python Remote Sensing Pipelines

 raster_bbox = box(*raster_bounds)

-raise ValueError("No spatial overlap between vector boundaries and raster extent.")
+"No spatial overlap between vector boundaries and the raster extent. "

-Rasterio’s mask function handles both cropping and pixel-level masking in a single pass.
-Using crop=True ensures the output raster’s affine transform and dimensions are adjusted to the exact geometry bounds.
+rasterio.mask.mask() handles both cropping and pixel-level masking in a single pass.
+Setting crop=True adjusts the output raster’s affine transform and dimensions to the exact geometry bounding box, which dramatically reduces file size and memory use for large scenes.

 import numpy as np